 The Committee was presented with a number of options and technical solutions the Bureaux of the six subsidiary bodies recommended member States could consider to build resilient energy systems in the region.
 The Committee noted with appreciation the informal document “Building Resilient Energy Systems: Technical Considerations and Actions for Achieving Greater Energy Security, Affordability and Net-zero in the ECE Region” (CSE-31/2022/INF.1) prepared by the Bureaux of the six subsidiary bodies and the recommendations contained therein.

 High-level representatives from the following countries […] delivered statements about their current challenges, needs and priorities related to energy system resiliency, followed by interventions from […].
-They noted significant challenges related to access to affordable, reliable and modern energy services.
+They noted significant challenges related to access to affordable, reliable, sustainable and modern energy services.
 Representatives noted the critical need to consider achieving sustainability as the shared goal, and some highlighted the negative effects on air quality, water, health and climate change that increase because of the use of fossil fuels.
 They noted the need to consider long-term, social, economic and environmental priorities when making energy policy decisions and to identify and implement options that help achieve the set goals, as well as the key role of circular economy in the energy transition and climate neutrality.

 In response to the needs outlined by member States, expert members of the six subsidiary bodies of the Committee shared recommendations for member States for their consideration.
 Through a facilitated dialogue, member States discussed potential actions the Committee could focus on to support a rapid increase in the resiliency of energy systems in the ECE region most effectively.